YouTube's 10 Ways to Hit One Million Subscribers

 That comes down to what type of content you're producing and how many people view it.

-Even the most subscribed youtuber, PewDiePie, only gets a few million hits for his newest videos despite having nearly 56 million subscribers, so don't worry about subscribers.
+Even the most subscribed youtuber, PewDiePie, only gets a few million hits for his newest videos despite having over 61 million subscribers, so don't worry about subscribers.

 But if you want to go for that million, then follow these tips and see what unfolds.